-- Removal of bromamines and chloramines – These are what makes spas smell very strongly of chlorine or bromine.
+- Removal of bromamines and chloramines – These are what make spas smell very strongly of chlorine or bromine.

 By preforming these 3 functions, your main sanitizer can perform at peak efficiency.

-Oxy-Spa breaks down oils, perspiration, lotion and cosmetic residues and inanimate organic contaminants for clear, clean water.
+Oxy-Spa breaks down oils, perspiration, lotion, cosmetic residues, and inanimate organic contaminants for clear, clean water.

 When using Bromine as your sanitizer, the MPS compound in OxySpa also activates the bromide ion to become bromine.
 It then rapidly becomes the active sanitizer: hypobromous acid, in spa water.
 Upon reaction with contaminants, hypobromous acid converts to bromide, ready to reactivate with the next dose of Oxy Spa shock.

 Our OxySpa non-chlorine shock is 100% compatible with chlorine, bromine, Cleanwater Blue, Nature2, Frog products, and dichlor shock.
-It is the ideal primary shock to use with these products on a regular basis.
+It is the ideal primary shock to use with these products regularly.

-Also knows as chlorine, sodium dichlor, or Sodium dichloro-s-triazinetrione dihydrate (lets just stick with dichlor, yeah?) is the main ingredient in most brands of hot tub shock.
+Also known as chlorine, sodium dichlor, or Sodium dichloro-s-triazinetrione dihydrate (let’s just stick with dichlor, yeah?) is the main ingredient in most brands of hot tub shock.
 Dichlor is both a sanitizer and a shock, but due to its granular form, we do not recommend using it as a primary sanitizer.